In this guide we’ll take a look at the best garden forks.

 The tines are sharp, making for easy penetration of the hardest soil.
 Its ergonomic design and light materials make is feel sturdy yet comfortable to use over long periods.
 I like the fact that the plastic coating on the handle goes almost down to the head.
 This means that when you are lifting material you don’t have to grip cold, slippery metal.

-This is a more expensive fork; however, is does seem to be made to the high standards I expect of Fiskars tools and comes with a lifetime guarantee.
+This is a more expensive garden fork; however, is does seem to be made to the high standards I expect of Fiskars tools and comes with a lifetime guarantee.
 It is also really comfortable to use and a stylish addition to the tool shed.
 If you want a gardening fork that will offer you a lifetime of reliable use, this is the best garden fork to invest in.

-This fork has a carbon steel head with a heat-treated hammer tone finish.
+This Rolson Ash Handle Digging Fork has a carbon steel head with a heat-treated hammer tone finish.
 The handle is ash.
 This is quite short for a digging fork and would not be suitable if you are tall.

-This is a practical tool that offers good value for money.
+This is a practical garden fork that offers excellent value for money.
 It’s ideal for occasional or light use though I would go for one of the other products if you have a lot of digging to do.
 If you are looking for a high quality tool on a budget, this is the best garden fork to suit your needs.

-This hand-crafted border fork has carbon steel head and tines which gives it good strength and durability.
+This Kent and Stowe Carbon Steel Border Fork has carbon steel head and tines which gives it good strength and durability.
 The wooden handle has a traditional split wood wishbone design.

 Garden Fork Buying Guide